Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Abstract

 \section{Abstract}

-This paper studies a version of counting problem in dynamical system that is of interest specially in conformal dynamical systems where functions of the systems are angle preserving.
-Recently M. Pollicott and M. Urba\'{n}ski published a result in this context for D-generic systems where the complex transfer operator behaves nice on the critical line of the Poincare series.
-Their result contains an asymptotic formula for the planer Apollonian circle packing.
-We lift the D-generic condition in the paper to see how their asymptotic formula changes.
-Further we observed an asymptotic of length closely related to this counting problem.
+This paper studies a version of the counting problem in dynamical systems that is of interest, especially in conformal dynamical systems where the functions of the systems are angle preserving.
+Recently, M. Pollicott and M. Urba\'{n}ski published a result in this context for D-generic systems where the complex transfer operator behaves nicely on the critical line of the Poincar\'{e} series.
+Their result contains an asymptotic formula for the Apollonian circle packing.
+We lift the D-generic condition and conformality of the functions system in this paper to see how their asymptotic formula changes.
+We use some recent Tauberian theorem to show that the formula gets a form whose limit infimum and limit supremum bounds can be obtained in the sharpest sense.
+Further, we observed an asymptotic of length closely related to this counting problem.
+In fact, not only the number of words is subject to some formula, but also their length as well.\\

 \begin{large}